 Suporting Outside Play in the EYFS with Kathryn Solly

 When writing our January Teaching News, I tweeted a survey to ask if practitioners and leaders would like information about ICT or outside play.
-69% voted for outside play and when seeing this vote, Kathryn Solly, Early Education Associate, outside expert, consultant and author, offered to help write something for us.
-So with her expertise, we have collected so many resources for supporting your outside, that we have created this page (and soon to come blog).
+Sixty-nine percent voted for outside play and when seeing this, Kathryn Solly, Early Education Associate, outside expert, consultant and author, offered to help write something for us.
+So with her expertise, we have collected so many resources for supporting your outside, that we have compiled this page and her guest blog Outside in all weathers.

 These books have been read or written by Kathryn.
 Here are her reviews